 8. Take a Backpack

 The weather changes in the mountains, all the time.
 To familiarise yourself with its many moods, keep an eye on our snow report and weather forecast, as well as checking out webcams in your chosen resort from time to time.

 That way, you’ll avoid the usual mistake of dressing for the weather you wake up to, and nothing else.
 Yes, it may be a pleasant +3C in the sunshine when you leave the chalet, but if the cloud comes down and the wind picks up it could be -13C in an instant.
 It works the other way too: you dress for a blizzard, the sun come out, and you sweat out what feels like half your body weight.

-The only way to cope with the changes, is to carry a rucksack.
+The only way to cope with the changes, is to carry a backpack.
 Always pack spare clothing (unless you are wearing it all), as well as something to drink.
 You can of course carry your lunch too – and save yourself a fortune in the mountain restaurants.

-If you don’t already have a good rucksack, Snow+Rock has all the top brands, from Camelbak to Black Diamond, from £15.99 to £149.
-When you buy, make sure your rucksack has a waistband, and strap at chest height that connects the two shoulder straps.
+If you don’t already have a good backpack, Snow+Rock and Ellis Brigham have all the top brands, from Camelbak to Black Diamond.
+When you buy, make sure your pack has a waistband, and strap at chest height that connects the two shoulder straps.
 You’ll need these to stop the pack from flapping about when you get more active.

 9. Learn Some Newschool Lingo